SEND US YOUR PSA'S

 Suffolk County Executive Steve Bellone, Office of Minority Affairs, and Suffolk County Hispanic Advisory Board

 celebrate Hispanic Heritage Month Wednesday, October 22, 2014 from 6:30- 9pm at the H. Lee Dennison Bldg.
 (Media Room) located at 100 Veterans Memorial Highway in Hauppauge, NY 11788.
 To RSVP and more information please call the Office of Minority Affairs at 631-853-4738.

 Check out P.S.
 I Adore You to help out children with cancer

 Shop for a good cause at “P.S.
 I Adore You”.
 “P.S.
 I Adore You” offers you daily deals for fresh and fun products while raising funds for families fighting childhood cancer.
-Each month the site selects a “cancer cutie” and story will be published on the website.
 When selecting an item for purchase you will be given the option to add a donation and vendors may choose to match your donation.
-Also a percentage of all proceeds from the site will go the families as well.
-So check out the website at www.psiadoreyou.com to help a family in need.
+Also a percentage of all proceeds from the site will go the families.
+Check out the website at www.psiadoreyou.com to help a family in need.

 Big Brothers Big Sisters of Long Island

 Big Brothers Big Sisters of Long Island funds its charity by recycling used clothing.
 They’re asking companies like yours to hold an employee clothing drive on their behalf.
 For every 200 bags of donated clothing & household items, Big Brothers Big Sisters of Long Island is able to match a child with a Big Brother or Big Sister!
 To become involved contact Joanne Kassebaum at 631-234-0000 x115 or 631-774-5204.
 You can also reach her by email at firstname.lastname@example.org.
 Or visit www.bbbsli.org for more information.